 Aftermarket manufactures don’t want to make a lot of different models.
 D2C that can replace both D2R and D2S.
 D4C for D2S, D2R, D4S, D4R and D2C.
 D1S with 5 notches won’t be hard to understand.

 All of this makes it simpler for production, but much more complicated for consumers… And most sellers even don’t know about the real reason or the difference.
+But there is still the voltage difference – even though they might fit, D1/2 bulbs must not be used with D3/4 ballasts or vise versa!

 C-type bulbs with integrated ignitors can be differentiated by the keying on the ignitor connector